-The great winged horse, Pegasus, is one of the most ancient of astronomical symbols, with coins depicting a winged horse dating back to 430 BC.
+The great winged horse, Pegasus, is one of the most ancient of astronomical symbols, with coins depicting his image dating back to 430 BC.
 In Greek myth, the Pegasus story begins with Poseidon (Neptune), god of the sea, seducing a beautiful princess by the name of Medusa, in the temple of Athena.
-Outraged by this desecration of her temple, the goddess Athena turned Medusa into a monster, changing her beautiful head of golden hair into a mass of writhing snakes.
-When Medusa was slain by the hero Perseus, Pegasus, the result of her union with Poseidon, sprang from her body.
+Outraged by this desecration of her temple, the goddess Athena turned Medusa into a monster, changing her beautiful head of golden hair into a hideous mass of writhing snakes.
+When Medusa was slain by the hero Perseus, Pegasus, the result of her fateful union with Poseidon, sprang from her body as she died.

 He was next tamed by the Greek hero Bellerophon, with the help of a golden bridle given to him by Athena.
 Together they slew the monster Chimera, and then Bellerophon tried to fly the horse to Mount Olympus, to be with the gods.
-Angered by his arrogance, Zeus (Jupiter) sent a gadfly to bite Pegasus, who bucked, causing Bellerophon to fall back to Earth, which crippled him for the rest of his life.
-Pegasus, however, continued on to the home of the gods, where he became a carrier of thunderbolts for Zeus.
+Angered by his mortal arrogance, Zeus (Jupiter) sent a gadfly to bite Pegasus, who bucked, causing Bellerophon to fall back to Earth, which crippled him for the rest of his life.
+Pegasus, however, continued on to the home of the gods, where his hooves thundered across the sky dispensing the lightning bolts of Zeus.
 In honour of his faithful service, his image was placed in the stars.

-Like the constellation Hercules, Pegasus is upside down in the sky, and like Taurus, only shows the animal's upper body.
+Like the constellation Hercules, Pegasus is upside down in the sky, and like Taurus, only shows the animal's head and upper body.
 The upper body of the horse is represented by a large square of bright stars known as the Great Square of Pegasus, which has become a landmark of the autumn sky.

-Also with a magnitude of 2.5 is the star Scheat, Arabic for foreleg.
-It is a red giant, with a diameter 160 times greater than our Sun, 210 Light years away.
-At the opposite corner of the great square we find another giant, the star Algenib, Arabic for wing.
+The final star forming the Great Square of Pegasus is Gamma Pegasi, named Algenib, Arabic for wing.
 Although it has a luminosity 1,900 times greater than our Sun, we see it as only magnitude 2.8, because it is 570 light years away.